Virtual-Domain-driven-design/domain-driven-design-heuristics/submit.md

 ---
 title: {The title of the heuristic}
 excerpt: {Summary of Problem or the question that the heuristic solves}
-tags: {tags seperated by comma, fill in what you think is best}
+tags: {tags seperated by space, fill in what you think is best}
 authors: {the authors seperated by comma}
 submitter: {The submitter} (optional)
 ---